 Who can file a complaint?

 Any person who has witnessed or experienced gender-discrimination, sexual harassment, or sex violence can file a complaint.
-Edmonds Community College takes every report seriously, investigates the complaint, and works to protect the complainant and quickly find resolution.
+Edmonds College takes every report seriously, investigates the complaint, and works to protect the complainant and quickly find resolution.